Scott’s ‘Terra Nova’ Hut, Cape Evans

 Today, Scott’s Terra Nova hut stands as a testament not only to the courage of early polar explorers but also to the dedication of Trust conservators.
 Through their efforts, this structure continues to bridge past and present, offering invaluable insights into a pivotal era of scientific discovery and human endeavour in Earth’s most challenging environment.

-The Trust’s ongoing monitoring and maintaining programme at the site ensures that future generations will have the opportunity to connect with this extraordinary chapter in polar history.
+The Trust’s ongoing programme of monitoring and conservation interventions at the site ensures that future generations will have the opportunity to connect with this extraordinary chapter in polar history.
 In conserving Scott’s Terra Nova hut, we do more than protect a historical structure; we keep alive the spirit of exploration and the pursuit of knowledge that drove Scott and his team to the ends of the Earth.

 You can learn more about Scott’s legacy and the Trust’s work at Cape Evans by listening to our podcast: Frozen in Time: Scott’s Antarctic Legacy.